-If you find yourself in a situation where someone asks you why STEAM and whether the arts really need to be included, it should come down to this: STEAM isn’t just about the “A”.
-It’s the whole package, including all of STEM plus the arts to help infuse creativity and give real-world context to problems or solutions.
-And that is worthy of inclusion.
+If you find yourself in a situation where someone asks you why STEAM and whether the arts really need to be included, it should come down to this: STEAM education isn’t just about the “A”.
+It’s the whole package, including all of STEM education components plus the arts, to help infuse creativity and give real-world context to problems or solutions.

 STEAM & STEM Teaching Best Practices

 Incorporating STEAM into your curriculum, lesson plans, and your students’ regular learning requires a few best practices.
 To ensure the best success, follow these three best practices: support, excitement, and alignment.